-This product’s typical features are its cylinder shape, its appearance, and its slice color: a uniform pink (finely minced meat) studded with clear-cut white little cubes (the so-called lardons, prime quality fat).
+This product’s typical features are its cylinder shape, appearance, and slice color: a uniform pink (finely minced meat) studded with clear-cut white little cubes (the so-called lardons, prime quality fat).
 Its smell is unmistakable and slightly spicy; its taste is full and well-balanced thanks to the lardons’ very presence that mitigate the meat flavor.

-The market offers both raw and pre-cooked and sterilized Zampones.
+The market offers both raw and pre-cooked, and sterilized Zampones.

 The latter is enormously appreciated because it reduces preparation times.
 Its consumption is mainly in the winter months, particularly during the Christmas period, but it would deserve more attention from consumers throughout the entire year.

 Unlike what people may otherwise think, Zampone is a balanced product.